opentripplanner/OpenTripPlanner/docs/Product-Overview.md

 public transit riders to publish and access information about transit services.

 OpenTripPlanner deployments are locally managed in many different ways by many different types of organizations.
-OpenTripPlanner consistently and dependably delivers multimodal trip plans to millions or riders everyday in dozens of countries around the globe.
+OpenTripPlanner consistently and dependably delivers multimodal trip plans to millions of riders everyday in dozens of countries around the globe.
 The project is actively maintained by the community, with more than 50 commits most weeks during 2022, and 20 different developers having made 50 or more commits during the life of the project.